dksrphm/jvgmtrans/README.md

 VGM to MIDI converter in Java.
 You can convert .vgm file(YM2151, YM2203, OKIM6259, etc...) to MIDI file.

+## How to build:
+    You need JDK 1.8 and Apache ant in your PC.

+	Setup them and
+    > ant

 ## Usage
     > jvgmtrans.bat VGMFILE.vgm
     output: VGMFILE_ChipName.mid